LBCrion/sfwbar/doc/sfwbar.rst

 UpdateWidget()
   Triggers an update of a widget invoking the action.
 Returns n/a.

+MapAppId(app_id:string>, <pattern:string>)
+  add a fallback title to app_id mapping.
+If an application is missing an application id, SFWBar can assign one based on a title of an application, please note that title of an application can vary, so mapping may not be stable.
+The `pattern` parameter specifies a regular expression pattern to match titles against. `app_id` parameter specifies the application id to assign.
+Returns n/a.

 MapIcon(<app_id:string>, <icon:string>)
   use icon <icon> for applications with app id <app_id>.
 Both parameters are strings.
 Returns n/a.